Fed nominee Bloom Raskin pledges not to ‘direct loans’

 The Senate panel is also considering the nominations of Lisa Cook and Philip Jefferson to the Fed’s board.
 If approved, they would vote on the Fed’s interest rate policies and on oversight of the financial system.
 Cook is the first Black woman to be nominated to the Fed’s board, and Jefferson would be only the fourth Black man on the board if confirmed.

+Cook is an economist at Michigan State University and former staffer in President Barack Obama’s White House.
+She earned her economics PhD from the University of California, Berkeley, and has college diplomas from Spelman College and Oxford University.

+Some of her best-known research was on the impact of racial violence on African-American invention and innovation.
+A 2013 paper she wrote concluded that racially motivated violence, by undermining the rule of law and threatening personal security, depressed patent awards to Black Americans by 15% annually between 1882 and 1940 — a loss that she found also held back the broader U.S. economy.

-Cook, an economist at Michigan State University and former staffer in President Barack Obama’s White House, said that she sees fighting inflation, which is currently at a four-decade high, as the Fed’s top priority.
+On Thursday, Cook said that she sees fighting inflation, which is currently at a four-decade high, as the Fed’s top priority.

 “I agree with Chair Powell that our most important task is tackling inflation,” Cook said.
 “High inflation is a grave threat to a long, sustained expansion, which we know raises the standard of living for all Americans and leads to broad-based, shared prosperity.”